ftamy9/dj_shorturl/README.md

+# Sample Project – Custom Authentication Token
+I developed a simple authentication token system from scratch to help beginners understand the fundamentals of authentication.
+While not as secure as JWT, the project clearly demonstrates key concepts such as token generation and validation.
+#
 # To run localy you need to create and activate venv and install the requirements.txt.
 # To run on docker flow this guid:
 sudo docker-compose up -d --build